Worm4047/google-interview-university/README.md

 ### 4. Focus

 There are a lot of distractions that can take up valuable time.
 Focus and concentration are hard.

-## What you won't see covered

-This big list all started as a personal to-do list made from Google interview coaching notes.
-These are prevalent technologies but were not mentioned in those notes:

-- SQL
-- Javascript
-- HTML, CSS, and other front-end technologies

 ## The Daily Plan